In a nutshell

 • Try to find another version of the video online

 There is a lot of controversy concerning deepfakes in our society.
-While deepfakes can be used to create some impressive video edits, they pose a threat to society.
+While deepfakes can be used to create some impressive video edits, they can pose a threat to society.
 As technology progresses, we are likely to see deepfakes more readily available to the public.
 This means that we as a society need to be prepared to spot deepfakes.
 It also needs to know how to push back against them when they are promoting a false narrative.

 Image courtesy: Truth Syrup/YouTube; ScreenSlam/YouTube